 How Trust Can Help You Navigate the Now, and Plan for the Future

 Uncertainty.
-It’s a term with which we all—as marketers, professionals and humans—have become intimately acquainted with.
+It’s a term with which we all—as marketers, professionals and humans—have become intimately familiar.
 Whether it’s the overload of the figurative “In these uncertain times” or the many very real unknowns in every aspect of daily life, uncertainty has been the theme of 2020.
-And the marketing industry has the unique challenge of figuring out how to and what to say about it to the wider world of businesses and customers.
+And the marketing industry has the unique challenge of figuring out what to say about it to the wider world of businesses and customers.
 Recently, 90octane and our client partners at Oracle had the chance to speak at the virtual B2B Ignite USA conference and address those challenges directly.

 Early on, it was uncertain whether marketing was even appropriate during a global pandemic.
-But what we did know for sure was that any message needed to be empathetic above all.
-Companies like Volkswagen, McDonalds & AUDI modified their logos to help reinforce the importance of social distancing: Volkswagen moved the V away from the W; McDonald’s separated their golden arches; and Audi spaced out their four rings with the tagline “Keep Distance, Stay Together”.
+But what we knew for sure was that any message needed to be empathetic first and foremost.
+Companies like Volkswagen, McDonalds and Audi modified their logos to help reinforce the importance of social distancing: Volkswagen moved the V away from the W; McDonald’s separated their golden arches; and Audi spaced out their four rings with the tagline “Keep Distance, Stay Together.”
 Those logo treatments were soon replaced by messages highlighting company values.
-From “Here to help” (Buick & GMC) messages and ones reminding people to stay inside and “Explore the great indoors” (Jeep), to commercials reminding us that “We’ll get through this” (Mazda), brands were focused on empathy and wanted customers to know that their company values aligned with what mattered most at the moment.
+From “Here to help” (Buick & GMC) messages and ones reminding people to stay inside and “Explore the great indoors” (Jeep), to commercials reminding us that “We’ll get through this” (Mazda), brands wanted customers to know that their company values aligned with what mattered most at the moment.

-While empathy is important, it’s not enough on its own.
+While empathy is important, it’s not enough.
 Investments made in marketing still need to be effective and drive results, especially during these times where marketing and sales teams are being asked to do more with less.
-Tried and true tactics like events and in-person sales meetings are off the table for the foreseeable future and most of us are in the position of having to rethink entire marketing strategies.
+Tried and true tactics like events and in-person sales meetings are off the table for the foreseeable future, and most of us are in the position of having to rethink entire marketing strategies.